 He argued that the case was the result of overzealous prosecutors, saying, “The old and newly discovered evidence of Johnny Frank Garrett’s innocence is so compelling it will cause even the most bloodthirsty proponents of the death penalty to shake their heads in doubt.”

-As for Garrett’s last words, despite the widely reported and repeatedly quoted final remarks made by Garrett, The Texas Department of Criminal Justice website states that he declined to make a final statement.
+As for Garrett’s last words, despite the widely reported and repeatedly quoted final remarks made by Garrett, the Texas Department of Criminal Justice website states that he declined to make a final statement.

-Next, read about the brutal crimes of Hans Schmidt, the only Catholic priest in history to be executed.
+After learning about Johnny Frank Garrett, read about the brutal crimes of Hans Schmidt, the only Catholic priest in history to be executed.
 Then take a look at the immortal last words of these 23 executed criminals.